Employment and Industrial Relations Practice Note (E&IR-1)

 (a) is to be read together with the:

-(b) takes effect from the date it is issued and, to the extent practicable, applies to proceedings whether filed before, or after, the date of issuing;
+(b) takes effect from the date it is issued and, to the extent practicable, applies to proceedings whether filed before, or after, the date of its issue;

 (c) sets out the arrangements for the management of employment and industrial relations proceedings.
 It is intended to set out guiding principles for the conduct of these proceedings and is not intended to be inflexibly applied.